samaea/virtual-assistant-workshop/README.md

        ```powershell
        cd C:\Users\labuser\source\repos\{LABUSERNAME}-VA\{LABUSERNAME}_VA\
-       botskills connect --botName {LABUSERNAME}-pointofinterestskill --remoteManifest "http://{LABUSERNAME}-pointofinterestskill.azurewebsites.net/api/skill/manifest" --luisFolder "C:/Users/labuser/source/repos/botframework-solutions/skills/src/csharp/pointofinterestskill/pointofinterestskill/Deployment/Resources/LU/en/" --cs
+       botskills connect --botName {LABUSERNAME}-PointofInterestSkill --remoteManifest "http://{LABUSERNAME}-PointofInterestSkill.azurewebsites.net/api/skill/manifest" --luisFolder "C:/Users/labuser/source/repos/botframework-solutions/skills/src/csharp/pointofinterestskill/pointofinterestskill/Deployment/Resources/LU/en/" --cs
        ```

       ![Botskills Connect](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/botskills-connect.png)

  1. The above command made some changes to the code.
 To reflect these changes for the Virtual Assistant in the cloud, we need to push these updates back to Azure.
-Similarly what we did with the PointOfInterest Skill solution, we will do the same for the Virtual Assistant solution by using Visual Studio. **Switch** to the Visual Studio window that has your **{LABUSERNAME}-VA** solution opened and follow the **Publish** process (i.e identical to what you did in steps 15-17, but **this time with the Virtual Assistant solution** instead and **selecting {LABUSERNAME}-VA** instead of **{LABUSERNAME}-pointofinterestskill**.
+Similarly what we did with the PointOfInterest Skill solution, we will do the same for the Virtual Assistant solution by using Visual Studio. **Switch** to the Visual Studio window that has your **ReadyUser{LABUSERNAME}-VA** solution opened and follow the **Publish** process (i.e identical to what you did in steps 15-17, but **this time with the Virtual Assistant solution** instead and **selecting ReadyUser{LABUSERNAME}-VA** instead of **ReadyUser{LABUSERNAME}-PointofInterestSkill**.

        ![Virtual Assistant Template Solution](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/va-vs-template-solution.png)